JDubbTX/JDubbTX.github.io/_posts/2023-10-12-Base64-encode-decode.markdown

 The encoded value from our RPG program doesn't match the encoded value from www.base64encode.org.
 The reason they don't match, is because of CCSID.
 CCSID, or Coded Character Set Identitifier, is what uniquely identifies the specific encoding of a code page.

-If you read the documentation for base64_encode, it gives examples of base64 encodeing for both the system default EBCDIC code page and UTF-8 (code page 1208) CCSID.
-ON IBM i, the default character set is EBCDIC, with the specific code page varying by region.
+If you read the documentation for base64_encode, it gives examples of base64 encodeing for both the system default EBCDIC code page and UTF-8 (code page 1208).
+On IBM i, the default character set is EBCDIC, with the specific code page varying by region.

 > On IBM i, ebcdic is the default character set.